-Personal property tax applies to movable property – an RV, mobile home, boat, vehicle, or plane, among other assets.
+Personal property tax applies to movable property – an RV, boat, vehicle, or plane, among other assets.

 Deducting Real Estate Taxes: Quick Facts

-Real estate taxes are based on the assessed value of the real estate, and are deductible only by the taxpayers who own it.
+Real estate taxes based on the assessed value of the real estate imposed by a government office and for general public benefit are deductible only by the taxpayers who own it and pays it.

 To get a tax benefit for those real estate taxes, you must itemize instead of using the standard deduction.

-You can deduct the real estate taxes you pay on your property in the year you pay them if they have accrued.
-For example, you may receive a bill due in January 2017 for an amount that accrued and you decide to prepay in December 2016.
-This means you’ll deduct the prepaid amount on your 2016 return.
+You can deduct the real estate taxes you pay on your property in the year you pay them if they have been assessed, which is generally when the taxpayer becomes liable for the property tax imposed (i.e., presumably, when the notification of the assessment is sent to you).
+For example, you may receive a bill due in January 2018 for an amount that assessed in 2017 and you decide to prepay in December 2017.
+This means you’ll deduct the prepaid amount on your 2017 return.

-If your condo association charges you a special fee, you can’t deduct it as real estate tax; these fees are considered condo fees.
+If your condo or homeowner’s association charges you a special fee, you can’t deduct it as real estate tax; these fees are considered association fees.
 However, you can deduct any amount of your fee that covers real property taxes.
-If the condo association sends you a statement, it should tell you the amount of real property tax the fees covered.
+If the association sends you a statement, it should tell you the amount of real property tax the fees covered.